GunioRobot/lidashuang.github.com/info.markdown

 If you are looking for a place to dive in, you could start with my most popular posts.
 These are:

-* [Behold!
-Jensen's Inequality][jensen]---Unsatisfied with the very algebraic and formal proofs of Jensen's inequality, I present a diagram that gives a graphical intuition for the result.

-* [Warning!
-High Dimensions Ahead][highdim]---A very counter-intuitive result that highlights the danger of reasoning about higher dimensional space by analogy with lower dimensional ones.

-* [Prediction and the Axiom of Choice][aoc]---Some thoughts on Hardin and Taylor's paper "A Peculiar Connection Between the Axiom of Choice and Predicting the Future"

-* [The Mathematical Grue][grue]---Doing mathematics sometimes feels like playing a piece of interactive fiction.

 [highdim]: /iem/warning-high-dimensions.html
 [jensen]: /iem/behold-jensens-inequality.html